ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-09-10-new-mistakes.md

 I'm betting every successful person has a series of "new" mistakes under their belt.

 Let's raise our glasses to new mistakes and give thanks.

----

-To my email subscribers:  Speaking of mistakes, I just realized that relative links (links to pages within my site) have been broken via email.
-Oops!
-They should be working now ([testing?!]({{ site.url }}/book-notes)).
-If anything seems broken, please "reply" and let me know.
-I'd like to know about my mistakes asap, thanks!